-The original interview was taken from Inspiration Point, a place for young people interested in the arts in the North-east of Scotland to find out more about the creative pathways available to them within their local area and beyond.
+The original version of this interview with me was taken from Inspiration Point, a place for young people interested in the arts in the north-east of Scotland to find out more about the creative pathways available to them within their local area and beyond.

 What is your connection with Aberdeen?

 Aberdeen marks the city where I transformed from a school boy to a fledgling professional photographer.
-I studied zoology here and changed a lot as a person, my worldview underwent a paradigm shift as I considered the deeper questions of life.
-That also made me consider the direction I was heading and I and began my first job for a press agency covering the north east.
+I studied zoology here and changed a lot as a person, and my worldview underwent a paradigm shift as I considered the deeper questions of life.
+That also made me consider the direction I was heading, and I began my first job for a press agency covering the north east.

 How did you get into photography?